diferma0151/sample_repo/developers/RepositoryAccess.md

 short-term (in 3.2):

+1. remove `CmdThread` (WIP)
+1. reimplement `movemqpatches` as extension
+1. factor out change notification signals
 1. pool `CmdAgent` instances for clone/init diag
    (and replace service management in `RepoManager`)
-1. remove `CmdThread`
 1. redesign `ui.error` and `dispatch` wrapper
 1. add API to connect `QIODevice` to "I" channel of command server (in order to replace use of temporary files)
-1. factor out change notification signals
-1. reimplement `movemqpatches` as extension

 long-term: